 - Farming items from mobs, such as weapons, rep items, etc.

-- Transmog gear and complete gear sets (you’ll separately post each item of a particular set or sell the whole set in trade chat.)
+- Transmog gear and complete gear sets (you’ll separately post each item of a particular set to the Auction House, or sell the whole set in trade chat.)

 Piles o’ Stuff Vs One-Offs